ironhack-labs/lab-manipulating-data-multiple-sources/README.md

 ![IronHack_Logo](https://user-images.githubusercontent.com/92721547/180667578-7208994e-3fdf-4006-8481-d0723b917662.png)

-# Lab | Manipulating Data from Multiple Sources
+# Lab | PowerBI - Manipulating data from multiple sources

 Refer to the data source `Adventureworks_Database.xlsx`  and `Budget.pdf` in the `files_for_lab` folder for this lab.